Azerbaijan's Central Bank holds deposit auction

 By Trend

-Central Bank of Azerbaijan (CBA) held a deposit auction, during which CBA attracted 100 million manat ($58.8 million) from Azerbaijani banks, Trend reports referring to CBA.
+Central Bank of Azerbaijan (CBA) held a deposit auction, attracting 100 million manat ($58.8 million) from Azerbaijani banks, Trend reports referring to CBA on Mar.
+4.

 The weighted average interest rate on deposit transactions concluded during the auction amounted to 5.51 percent.